State (polity): Anarchist perspective

-Anarchism is a political philosophy which considers the state and hierarchies to be unnecessary and harmful and instead promotes a stateless society, or anarchy, a self-managed, self-governed society based on voluntary, cooperative institutions.
+Anarchism as a political philosophy regards the state and hierarchies as unnecessary and harmful, and instead promotes a stateless society, or anarchy, a self-managed, self-governed society based on voluntary, cooperative institutions.

 Anarchists believe that the state is inherently an instrument of domination and repression, no matter who is in control of it.
 Anarchists note that the state possesses the monopoly on the legal use of violence.
 Unlike Marxists, anarchists believe that revolutionary seizure of state power should not be a political goal.
 They believe instead that the state apparatus should be completely dismantled, and an alternative set of social relations created, which are not based on state power at all.

 Various Christian anarchists, such as Jacques Ellul, have identified the state and political power as the Beast in the Book of Revelation.

 Anarcho-capitalist perspective

 Anarcho-capitalists such as Murray Rothbard come to some of the same conclusions about the state apparatus as anarchists, but for different reasons.
-The two principles that anarchists rely on most are consent and non-initiation.
+The two principles that anarcho-capitalists rely on most are consent and non-initiation.
 Consent in anarcho-capitalist theory requires that individuals explicitly assent to the jurisdiction of the State excluding Lockean tacit consent.
 Consent may also create a right of secession which destroys any concept of government monopoly on force.
 Coercive monopolies are excluded by the non-initiation of force principle because they must use force in order to prevent others from offering the same service that they do.
 Anarcho-capitalists start from the belief that replacing monopolistic states with competitive providers is necessary from a normative, justice-based scenario.

 Anarcho-capitalists believe that the market values of competition and privatization can better provide the services provided by the state.
 Murray Rothbard argues in Power and Market that any and all government functions could better be fulfilled by private actors including: defense, infrastructure, and legal adjudication.